Sanjaykms/Sanjaykms/README.md

 **Greetings, Traveler of Code!** 🌌
 I’m **Sanjay K**, a **Digital Alchemist** weaving magic through **code and creativity**.

-💻 Armed with **MERN** and **Java SpringBoot**, I don’t just build apps—I create **living, breathing digital ecosystems**.
+💻 Armed with **Full stack**, I don’t just build apps—I create **living, breathing digital ecosystems**.
 Whether it's designing elegant front-ends or constructing robust back-ends, I bring visions to life with every keystroke.

 But why limit myself to just one world?
 I’m venturing into the **Metaverse**, where **imagination meets reality**.
 With the limitless power of **Unity** and **Blender**, I’m sculpting experiences that transcend the screen, crafting interactive worlds where anything is possible.